RalucaNicola/JSAPI_demos/cities-globe/README.md

 });
 ```

-One more thing: our modules won't be loaded yet.
+One more thing: our module isn't loaded yet.
 We also need to import the module in our app, so in the html file add one more script before the closing body tag:

 ```html
 <script>